cmaxw/devchat-eleventy/src/my-javascript-story/mjs-129-filipa-lacerda.md

 Filipa originally wanted to study Economy but when she got to University she decided to major in Communications thinking it would be a lot more about communication and not as much about coding.
 At first she really didn't like the coding aspect of it but then as time went by she actually started to enjoy coding.

+When she first started working she started out on the User Experience side, but then she wanted to switch to building suff with code because she wanted to see results really fast and enjoyed that aspect of coding.

 **Host:** Charles Max Wood

 **Joined by Special Guest:**  Filipa Lacerda